 Immediately closing the gender gap in ownership would help an estimated 200 million women gain access to mobile phones today.
 Ensuring these women own phones, and ensuring all women who own phones in low- and middle-income countries increase their usage of phones, could unlock an estimated \$170 billion5 market opportunity for the mobile industry in the next five years and deliver substantial socio-economic benefits.

-Women are on average 14% less likely to own a mobile phone than men, which translates into 200 MILLION fewer women than men owning mobile phones independence than men mobile phones as a life-enhancing tool disaggregated data and lack of focus on women
+Women are on average 14% less likely to own a mobile phone than men, which translates into 200 MILLION fewer women than men owning mobile phones independence than men disaggregated data and lack of focus on women